 - Regularly misplacing items or putting them in odd places.

 - Uncertainty about the date or time of day.

-- A person becoming unsure of their whereabouts or getting lost, particularly in unusual surroundings.
+- People may be unsure of their whereabouts or get lost, particularly in unfamiliar places.

 - Problems finding the right words.

-- Becoming low in mood, anxious or irritable, losing self-confidence or showing less interest in what’s happening.
+- Some people become low in mood, anxious or irritable.
+Others may lose self-confidence or show less interest in what’s happening around them.

-Alzheimer’s gets worse over time, but the speed of change varies between people.
+Alzheimer’s develops over time, but the speed of change varies between people.
 As Alzheimer’s progresses, symptoms may include:

 - Communication and language become more difficult.

 - People may have difficulty recognising household objects or familiar faces.

 - These become harder, for example using a TV remote control, phone or kitchen appliance.
 People may also have difficulty locating objects in front of them.